-I’ve mentioned my award-winning undergraduate research in sex differences in cognition several times, and I don’t mind saying I’m pretty proud of it.
+I’ve mentioned my undergraduate research in sex differences in cognition several times, and I don’t mind saying I’m pretty proud of it.
 It is my first paper published in a science journal, and it will always be special to me for that reason.
 I also was very fortunate to have brilliant, highly distinguished co-authors which were just fantastic to work with and from whom I learned a great deal: Justin Rhodes of the Beckman Institute at the University of Illinois; Elliott Sober, the Hans Reichenbach Professor and William F. Vilas Research Professor in the Philosophy Department at the University of Wisconsin—Madison; and Theodore Garland, Jr. ,Professor of Biology at the University of California, Riverside.
 I am ever grateful.

-Although the paper was published in the December (current) edition of the Quarterly Review of Biology, the University of Illinois has just issued the press release complete with its own YouTube video.
+Although the paper was published in the December (2012) edition of the Quarterly Review of Biology, the University of Illinois has just issued the press release complete with its own YouTube video.
 Since it is now making the rounds in the media, I thought this would be an ideal time to talk a bit about the paper and perhaps answer some questions.

 Male Superiority in Spatial Navigation: Adaptation or Side Effect?(pp. 289-313) Edward K. Clint, Elliott Sober, Theodore GarlandJr. and Justin S. Rhodes